Whose Side Is Your San Diego Real Estate Agent Really On?

 This can differ according to the laws of different states, but there are generally 3 types of agencies:

 - Transactional or dual agency

 Most big name real estate brokerage brands operate mainly as transactional agents.
 This means that they have no loyalty to either party.
 Seller’s agents are bound to protect their client’s interest and get the best possible deal out of any buyers that are shopping.
 A true buyer’s agent ought to be working exclusively for the buyer to get the terms they want and protect them throughout the transaction.

-So make sure you know which type of agency your San Diego real estate agent is working under before you get in too deep.
+With that said, make sure you know which type of agency your San Diego real estate agent is working under before you get in too deep and leverage all the resources on the internet to put yourself in the best position possible..
 It is not too late to switch real estate agents if they do not have your best interest in mind.